 Studio Add-on: Experimenting with Perspective

 This tour has an optional studio add-on.
-The studio is one hour and the capacity is 60 students.
+The studio is one hour and the capacity is 60 participants.

 - The Grand Tour: Travelers who took the Grand Tour across Europe during the 18th century spent years learning languages, meeting politicians, philosophers, and artists.
 They visited sites of great fame, natural wonder, and archaeological interest.
 They sought out great works of art in cathedrals and museums.
 They immersed themselves in the culture, language, and atmosphere of each place they visited.
 The works of art on this tour demonstrate the places and things a Grand Tourist would have seen and experienced.